Azumi people: History

 Before voyaging, the Azumi people often performed rituals of sea-worship to the oceanic deities as they believed this assisted them to establish control and territory in various regions of the sea.
 However, when they faced defeat at the Bay of Hakunsonko in 633, Azumi no Hirafu, along with other members of the Azumi tribe spread along to the various regions of Japan, with the majority leaving the straits of northern Kyushu.
 In these voyages, they became involved in other specialities and traditions.
 One of these roles included preparing and tasting imperial food, otherwise known as “Saba”.
 Under the Japanese legal system of Ritsuryō, they became affiliated with the department of the Ministry of the Imperial Household responsible for preparing the emperor's food, largely because of their historic role of providing seafood to the imperial state.
 The Azumi became prominently known for specialising in preparing imperial meals later in the clan's history as this formed as an additional part of the responsibility that they owed the imperial government.

 Although some of the Azumi people stayed and continued the traditional life as sea goers, for those who decided to leave sea life, many ended up on the small island of Shinshu, where they became heavily involved in farming and agriculture.
-During these times, even though they were no longer seafarers, it is believed that they still maintained their intrinsic connection to their past ancestors through regularly praying to the deity Isora, thankful for the water which flowed from Kamikochi’s mountains granting them successful crop irrigation.
+During these times, even though they were no longer seafarers, it is believed that they still maintained their intrinsic connection to their past ancestors through regularly praying to the deity Isora, thankful for the water which flowed from Kamikochi's mountains granting them successful crop irrigation.

 The Azumi people who did not choose to engage with the farming lifestyle in Shinshu ended up in the Azumi Basin.
 Here, they formed a small fishing village and developed their language, continuing to practice their core spirituality to the deity Isora.
 Over time, they became known as “the people who lived at the sea.”

-In the late 7th Century, the Azumi people also had a key role in maintaining peace for the Yamato Court’s maritime and became core allies in warfare.
+In the late 7th Century, the Azumi people also had a key role in maintaining peace for the Yamato Court's maritime and became core allies in warfare.
 However, this rapport became troubled during the ‘Tenumu Reign’ in 682.
-Emperor Tenumu invaded South Kyushu, but instead of inflicting war on the Yamato Court, they offered tokens of their gratitude in appreciation of the Azumi people’s comradery and supposed obedience to them.
+Emperor Tenumu invaded South Kyushu, but instead of inflicting war on the Yamato Court, they offered tokens of their gratitude in appreciation of the Azumi people's comradery and supposed obedience to them.
 This gesture confused the Yamato Court, and led them to doubt and question the loyalty of the Azumi People.
-The ruling dynasty banished the Azumi sometime before the 8th century.